Shootings of Gabriel Grüner and Volker Krämer: Reactions

-In reaction to the journalist's deaths, people opened their eyes to the dangers that these men face on a day-to-day basics just trying to do their jobs.
-Precautions were starting to be made in these foreign countries when journalists were traveling.
-In the time of their death, they had no security as they could walk around freely.
-They had no form of protection, but from each other.
-There was demand for better protection.
-Now, journalists have security whether it be where they are staying or following them around as they work.
-Not only are the journalist's put into danger, but there camera crew or people helping them as well.
+In reaction to the journalist's deaths, people opened their eyes to the dangers that these men face on a day-to-day basis.
+Precautions were starting to be made in these countries when journalists were traveling.
+At the time of their death, they had no security as they could walk around freely.
+Because of this, reforms have been created to ensure the safety of journalists and their staff.
 Refugees are no longer to stand on the lines of the killing field.
-Kosovo's Serbs feared they would take bloody revenge for what had happened.
 More troops were called into the area.
-However, not everything can be solved it has made for better protection.
-There deaths were a rough time for the magazine, but some times it takes a traumatic event for changes to be made.
+Their deaths had a negative impact on the magazine, but ultimately brought about new policies.